brendonhahm/LinearRegression/readme.md

 This package is part of my DS 5010 Final Project.
-In this package contains implementations of creating linear regressions using both the gradient descent and linear algebra methods.
+This package contains implementations of creating linear regression using OLS implementation.
 This package was largely for my own interest in causal inference analysis and a desire to understand regressions outside of popular packages.
-While my package makes use of many statistical libraries for small purposes, I plan on replacing most of the usage of outside libraries where I can.
+While my package makes use of many statistical libraries for small purposes, I do most calculations from scratch for learning purposes.

 The purpose of the package is to fit regressions for the purpose of causal inference analysis.
 Features of the package include:
 * hypothesis testing for significance of coefficients